Gygrfynhvfcddeft/EaglerXVelocity/README.md

  If you completed the steps above as intended then it should have 3 auto-forwarded ports, 8081, 25565, and 25577.
  Right click on 8081 then click port visibility, and click on public.
- Right click on 8081 again then on
+ Right click on 8081 again then on "Open In Browser" it should tell you the server ip.
 ## FAQ

 #### How to turn off the Github Codespaces?